lioronline/Submarine/README.md

 If the user has “pip” installed, running the following command in the terminal will solve any dependency issues:

-'''
-pip install numpy matplotlib pygame
+'''pip install numpy matplotlib pygame'''
-'''

 # Usage